Fools Garden: Appraisal

-Fool's Garden are considered the followers of the Britpop wave that swept the world in the 90s, and the most prominent representatives of the German Britpop scene.
+Fool's Garden are considered followers of the Britpop wave that swept the world in the 90s, and the most prominent representatives of the German Britpop scene.
 The band is also one of the most iconic German performers on the international music scene along with the Scorpions, E-rotic, Fun Factory and Mr. President.
 Wolfgang Spahr, the German Bureau Chief of Billboard, presented Fool's Garden the "Ambassador Award" for great success in Asia in the 1996's final issue.

-Fool's Garden have been recognized as one of the most famous and typical one-hit wonders.
+Fool's Garden have been recognized as one of the most famous one-hit wonders.
 However, despite the fact that, in addition to "Lemon Tree", Fools Garden no longer released commercially successful singles, various sources also highlight other quite popular songs: "Wild Days", "It Can Happen", "Why Did She Go?", "Innocence", "Probably", "Suzy", "Closer", "Dreaming" and "Does Anybody Know?".
 In the interview for Frankfurter Allgemeine, Peter Freudenthaler stated that he thought about many songs that they would become hits, but this never happened.

 In 2012, Alexander Rusakov, in his book "Who is Who, or MUZPROSVET in Global Contemporary Popular Music", put Peter Freudenthaler on #792 in the rating of 1000 best musicians of global contemporary popular music for participation in Fool's Garden.
-The band was mentioned to play the fundamental role in the formation of modern retro-rock trends.
+The band was mentioned to play a fundamental role in the formation of modern retro-rock trends.
 In the magazine Novyi Ochevidets, the song "Lemon Tree" was named the main German hit of the 90s.
 Frontman Peter Freudenthaler said in an interview for the Chas newspaper that Fool's Garden is "the third German band after the Scorpions and Modern Talking, which has gained worldwide popularity".

 The band's songs can be found many times in popular culture.
 In the mid-1990s, Applause Inc., which owns the rights to the Smurfs franchise, released a compilation album Smurfenhits!, containing the song "Lemon Tree", recorded with the voice of the Smurfs, which bolstered sales for the company.
 Also, references to Fool's Garden and the songs "Lemon Tree" and "Rolling Home" can be found in modern fiction.
-During the 1996 Men's Ice Hockey World Championships, the song "Lemon Tree", being at its peak of popularity, sounded at every match of the Czech national team, thereby becoming a kind of symbol of the Czech national team.
-It is noteworthy that in this championship Czechs won a gold medal for the first time in history.
+During the 1996 Men's Ice Hockey World Championships, "Lemon Tree", being at its peak of popularity, was played at every match of the Czech national team, thereby becoming a kind of anthem for the team.
+It is noteworthy that in this championship the Czechs won a gold medal for the first time in their history.